Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Takahara Kumano-jinja makes for a great rest stop after the steep climb from Takijiri-oji

-From Takahara-ike pond, you continue to climb through the forest until you reach the Umadawa-jaya teahouse remains, the highest point of the day.
+From Takahara-ike pond, you climb through the forest until you reach the Umadawa-jaya teahouse, the day’s highest point.

-Shortly before you reach Chikatsuyu, the trail briefly joins Highway 311, providing the opportunity to use the public toilet and/or buy some food at the adjoining rest area before embarking on the final stretch of the day.
+Shortly before you reach Chikatsuyu, the trail briefly joins Highway 311, allowing you to use the public toilet and/or buy some food at the adjoining rest area before embarking on the day’s final stretch.
 This stretch takes you past the Gyuba-doji statue, a small statue showing Kazan, one of the first emperors to do the Kumano Kodo pilgrimage, sitting on a horse and cow.

 gyuba doji statue